IsaKiko/D3-visualising-data/05-javascript.md

 </div>
 ~~~

-Using 'getElementByID', we can grab the element from the document (a magical object representing the entire page) and work with it in the javascript file.
+Using 'getElementByID', we can grab the element from the document (a magical object representing the entire page) and work with it in the JavaScript file.

 ~~~{.js}
 var cat_image = document.getElementByID('cat');